comses-education/github-starter-course/README.md

 2. open it in a text editor (e.g., Atom, VS Code)
 3. make some changes to the file using valid Markdown and save them.
 Add a link to your work, write a poem.
 Feel free to be creative!

-#### Record the commit
+Now, record the commit.
 After making changes to the files it's time to return to GitHub Desktop to commit these changes.

 ![Github Desktop commit](images/github-desktop-commit.png)